 3. Show the video twice if students missed some info.

 4. Allow students to discuss their findings from the video!

 5. Refer back to the strategies used in the Ted Talk you showed while students are writing argumentatively

 Students LOVE creating videos of their own.
 Why not have students create a cartoon of their argumentative essay.
 They can use graphics, music and their own voice to convey their claims with Powtoon!
 Here is another article I wrote about this topic: 10 Ways to Use Powtoon in the English Classroom.

 My Simple Show is an easier version of PowToon.
 It really is just a very simple way for students to create a video about their topic.
 The really awesome part is that they have to write a script before adding in the graphics, music and sound.

 There are so many student facing videos to teach argumentative writing on YouTube!
 They are short, entertaining and teach important writing skills.
-Below are a few of the videos I’ve created to teach argumentative writing and some of my favorite educational YouTube channels!
+To the right is a video I created to help you teach the basics of argumentative writing.

 Excellent channel with lots of free resource videos for a wide range of topics from teaching point of view to dialect in poetry.
 Of course there’s argumentative writing material too!

 This is definitely a channel secondary English teachers should subscribe to.
 It is jam packed with videos and podcasts to play for your students on the topic of argument, analysis, and critical thinking.